cockroachdb/docs/_includes/cockroachcloud/cockroachcloud-pricing.md

 Pricing depends on your cloud provider and region selections.
-See the [Pricing](https://www.cockroachlabs.com/pricing/) page for more information.
+Refer to [Pricing](https://www.cockroachlabs.com/pricing/) for details.